-These achievements are reflected within the College's most recent Ofsted inspection in September 2017 where the College was rated 'Good' in all of the eight key inspection aspects with an overall effectiveness judgement grade of 'Good'.
+The College's most recent Ofsted inspection in September 2017 was rated 'Good' in all of the eight key inspection aspects with an overall effectiveness judgement grade of 'Good'.

 Internal and external monitoring of the College's performance against successful qualification outcomes is one of the key indicators of the College's Critical Success Factors.
 As such, the College has continued to place emphasis on improving the outcome measures including achievement rates, positive learner progression and destinations alongside satisfaction approval ratings.